Advanced

 Summary

 Following a formal grade appeal, Fulnecky stated on December 3, 2025, that her failing marks on the essay would not count toward her final course grade.
-University officials confirmed that the review had been completed and resulted in steps to ensure no academic harm to the student from the graded assignments.
-The university noted that the essay and a related assignment would have counted for 3% of her final grade but were excluded following the appeal.
+University officials confirmed that the review had been completed, noting that the essay and a related assignment, worth about 3 percent of her final grade, were excluded following the appeal.